polkadot-developers/substrate-developer-hub.github.io/docs/runtime/instantiable-module.md

 ## What is an Instantiable Module?
 An instantiable runtime module is, in most ways, just like any other runtime module.
 It defines storage items, events, dispatchable calls, and a genesis configuration.
-But with just a few extra bits of syntax, the module can be made instantiable which means it can be deployed multiple times in the same runtime.
+However, instantiable modules can have multiple instances included in a single runtime.
+Each instance of the module has its own independent storage, and extrinsics must specify which instance of the module they are intended for.

 Some use cases: